austinjbay/austinjbay.github.io/_posts/2025-04-24-side-projects-at-work.md

 With the demand on product managers from tops-down company initiatives, it's easy to let bottoms-up, experimental ideas fall by the wayside or never even make it into planning ceremonies.

-But sometimes, small sparks from within the team can generate clever solutions to old problems — or at the very least, teach us someting new.
+But sometimes, small sparks from within the team can generate clever solutions to old problems — or at the very least, teach us something new.

 In a team brainstorm where we came up with ideas for new growth vectors, this idea of creating a <a href="https://quizlet.com/features/pomodoro-timer">Pomodoro Timer</a> was born.
 The motivation was relatively simple: time management is hard for students, let's make it better.